 Old movie film is often amazingly dirty, so cleaning it is an important part of our quality control process.
 Each speck of dirt will show up on your final image, and this can make watching old home movies less enjoyable.
 But removing all dust and scratches physically is virtually impossible.
 Therefore, we incorporate the additional step of digital cleaning to help further reduce the appearance of dust and scratches.

-Please leave film in the original packaging.
-If you group and label your originals inside your box, we will scan your order accordingly and your DVD will be organized as such.
-If you choose to label film, we ask that you keep the copy relatively short (20 characters or so).
-You can also fill out a titles worksheet we have available online when you place your order.
-Make sure this worksheet corresponds to how you label the reels, because we'll use your information to make chapter titles on your DVD.
+Please leave your film in the original packaging.
+If you group and label your originals inside your box, we will scan your order accordingly and your digital files will be organized as such.
+If you choose to label film, we ask that you keep the titles relatively short (20 characters or so).
+For additional packing tips, click here.

 Most people have thousands of pictures in different formats.
 Over time, it’s common for slides, negatives, prints, and videos to shift in color, fade, and get damaged.
 Professional scanning restores and preserves these precious memories so you can enjoy them for years to come.
 Scanning photos also provides other benefits, including: